CSYClubIIITK/CTF-Guide/src/forensics/general.md

 # General

+### File

-1\.
-Begin with identifying the type of file.
+&#x20;Begin with identifying the type of file.
 At times we may need to know what kind of file we are dealing with.
 Use the file command to identify your file.

 &#x20;                           Syntax:  file \[options] filename